-There are hundreds of books written about different aspects strategy.
+There are hundreds of books written about different aspects strategy in business.
 The work here is different.
-It describes a universal strategy method, one that works not only in military and business competition but in every aspect of life.
-This is not a strategy of planning and analysis, but a method of acting and thinking in competitive situations.
+It describes a universal approach to strategy, oen that works not only in business but in every aspect of life.
 The skills we offer are based on Sun Tzu's concept of "strategic agility."
-We call this approach the Golden Key Strategy after the award-winning book, Golden Key to Strategy, which explains how to use Sun Tzu's system in a practical, easy way.
-This book is also available as a 7 1/2 hour audio course, you can listen to on your cell phone like a very long digital album.
+We call this approach the Golden Key Strategy.
+It consists generally of nine formulas.

 People can brag about reading Sun Tzu's The Art of War, but reading the work gives most people few insights about how competition works.
 In translation, Sun Tzu's The Art of War reads like a collection of vague military aphorisms.
 While we offer a free copy of the work for you to read, we encourage you to look beyond simply reading the work.